Nicht vs. KeinWhat's the difference exactly?

 Schlechte Neuigkeiten!
 Ich kann nicht mit dir nach Barcelona fliegen.

-Here, "nicht" applies to "fliegen": Peter cannot fly to Barcelona.
-And Sarah uses "nicht" to negate the verb "haben".
+Here, nicht applies to the verb fliegen: Peter cannot fly to Barcelona.
+And Sarah uses "nicht" to negate the verb haben or, more specifically, gebucht haben.

 Let's see how their conversation continues: